 As beauty editors, we get bombarded with a ton of new products every day (we know—tough life).
 Reviewed is a series where we report on some of the best products we’ve tried.
 Whether it’s a drugstore lipstick that lasted all day or a hand cream that saved us this winter, you'll find all our favorites in this column.
 Enjoy!

-Then, two years ago, I got my eyebrows microbladed, and my life officially changed for the better.
+Then, I started getting my eyebrows microbladed, and my life officially changed for the better.
 Now, instead of spending 10 minutes in front of the mirror shaping, filling in, and brushing up my brows, I could just add a swipe of tinted brow gel (Benefit Gimme Brow, $24, is my go-to) and go about my day.
 It saved me so much time, and my anxiety over going out in public without filling in my brows decreased exponentially.

 Alas, microblading is not a permanent procedure, and recently, I’ve noticed the tint on my brows has faded considerably to the point where it’s barely noticeable.
 I still only use tinted brow gel, but I’ve had to use much more of it to sculpt defined brows than in the past; the other day, I even reached for a skinny brow pencil to fill in sparse areas, which brought on flashbacks of my pre-microblading days and was very disturbing.
 The thing about microblading, however, is that it’s pretty painful (picture a tiny blade scraping your brow area repeatedly), so I’ve been putting off my appointment.
-Then, the other day, a skinny, unassuming brow pen landed on my desk from Maybelline.
-I had heard buzz about this product and was intrigued by the tip—unlike other brow pens (which never work for me), the tip was divided into four tiny prongs instead of one felt tip.
+That is until a skinny, unassuming brow pen landed on my desk from Maybelline.
+I had heard the buzz about this product and was intrigued by the tip—unlike other brow pens (which never work for me), the end of this pen was divided into four tiny prongs instead of one felt tip.
 Exhibit A below:

 Intrigued, I tried it immediately—and was blown away.
 The unique tip creates tiny strokes that look like real brow hairs.
 I wiggled it into the base of my brows hairs anywhere I felt like I wanted more definition.
 Most importantly, I couldn’t believe how easy it was to use.
 Most brow pens have a watery formula that just doesn’t work for my brows; they either barely show up or look like I filled in my brows with a colored marker (scary).
 Either way, it’s not cute, and this has made me permanently swear off any sort of brow pen… until now.